stronnag/mwptools/src/samples/s2n/README.md

 If device is not provided (which implies that port is not either), or is 'auto' then the device will be auto-detected (and has to be (a) USB and (b) have a USB pid:vid of 5740:0483, i.e. a STM32 device).

-If `ser2udp` is run in Windows as a bridge for mwp in WSLg, then it will also tell you the addresses of the Linux side interface.
+If `ser2udp` is run in Windows as a bridge in WSL, then it will also tell you the addresses of the Linux side interface.

 ```
 > ./set2udp.exe